run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

       kubectl get deployments -n runai
       kubectl get sts -n runai

-Verify that all items (deployments and statefulsets alike) are in a ready state (1/1)
+Verify that all items (deployments and StatefulSets alike) are in a ready state (1/1)

 Run: